borgbase/ansible-role-borgbackup/README.md

 - `borg_ssh_key_name`: Name of the SSH public and pivate key.
 Default `id_ed25519`
 - `borg_ssh_key_file_path`: SSH-key to be used.
 Default `~/.ssh/{{ borg_ssh_key_name }}`
 - `borg_ssh_key_type`: The algorithm used to generate the SSH private key.
 Choose: `rsa`, `dsa`, `rsa1`, `ecdsa`, `ed25519`.
 Default: `ed25519`
 - `borg_ssh_command`: Command to use instead of just "ssh".
-This can be used to specify ssh options.
+This can be used to specify SSH options.
 - `borg_version`: Force a specific borg version to be installed
 - `borg_venv_path`: Path to store the venv for `borg(backup)` and `borgmatic`